Skip to content

 2. Through the engine's eventing system.
 Various events emit metric data allowing the user to track metrics or derive their own in real-time.

+A metric is essentially a statistic with a name and some extra metadata attached to it.
 The Statistic exposes a number of different statistical measures that can be used to summarize the data, such as, last_value, count, min, max, mean, sum, variance, std_dev, skewness, and kurtosis.

 Collection